 Health and Physical Education (HPE)

-In Term 1 and Term 4, our PE Specialist Teachers conduct swimming lessons in our school pool.
+In Term 1 and Term 4, our PE Specialist Teachers conduct swimming and water safety lessons in our school pool.
 (Swimming lessons for Prep classes commence mid Term 1.)
-Parent/Carer volunteers from each class are needed during these sessions to maintain adequate supervision ratios.
-In Term 2 and Term 3, the Movement and Physical Activity program includes ball skills, team sports, cross-country and athletics to explore movement concepts and skill development.
 In swimming, students with particular cultural or religious beliefs are catered for outside the normal lesson plan.
-Please see the PE Specialist if this applies to your child.
+Please see the PE Specialist Teachers if this applies to your child.

 Reading is always a priority at West End.
 Students are encouraged to read daily– personal books and library books that are age and level appropriate.

-West End State School has adopted this research as their instructional support for teaching reading to students in Prep-Year 6.
-All students receive a minimum of 2 hours of Guided reading instruction per week, with their classroom teacher and a trained teacher aide.
+West End State School has adopted the Fountas and Pinnell model of Guided Reading, as their instructional support for teaching reading to students in Prep-Year 6.
+All students receive a minimum of 2 hours of Guided Reading instruction per week, with their classroom teacher and a trained teacher aide.

 Have a look at our video under the Teaching and Learning tab - Signature Practices or click Guided Reading